|

 • Rainwater harvesting:

-Issues: bacteria, acidity, storage space
+Issues: bacteria, acidity, storage space, sometimes it doesn't rain

 Myths: